top of page

 Post-docs may want to look at the Banting FellowshipsMarie Curie fellowships (Europeans), CIHR FellowshipsNSERC Fellowships, or other lists provided by UofO and JHU.

-We often look for people who are interested in our work and who could see themselves as an MSc or PhD student.
-Please check out the application information at UofT.
+We often look for people who are interested in our work and who could see themselves as an MSc or PhD student (see our open positions).
+Please also check out the application information at UofT.

 Undergraduate students should send Dr. Herrmann a CV, transcript, writing sample, as well as a short description of why they are interested in this area of research and the time commitment they are able to make.